 - avoiding hot water, which may aggravate the hives

-In more severe cases of hives or those that could become emergencies, your doctor may use a shot of steroids or epinephrine to relieve the symptoms more quickly.
+With anaphylaxis, your doctor will usually use a shot of steroids or epinephrine to relieve the symptoms more quickly.

 Simple changes to your lifestyle may be able to help you prevent hives from reoccurring in the future.
-If you have allergies and you know which substances are likely to cause an allergic reaction, your doctor will likely suggest that you avoid any possible exposure to these factors.
+If you have allergies and you know which substances are likely to cause an allergic reaction, your doctor will suggest that you avoid any possible exposure to these factors.
 Allergy shots are another option that may help you reduce the risk of experiencing hives again.
-If you have just recently had a hives outbreak, you may also want to consider avoiding wearing tight clothing or being in high-humidity areas, as this may cause another outbreak.